Execution of Poon Yuen Chung: Execution

-Poon Yuen Chung was hanged at Changi Prison on the morning of 21 April 1995.
-On the same morning, another two Hong Kongers Tong Ching Man and Lam Cheuk Wang, as well as two other drug convicts were also executed at the same prison as Poon.
+Poon Yuen Chung was hanged at Changi Prison shortly before dawn on the morning of 21 April 1995.
+As per her wishes, Poon's kidneys and corneas were donated to the Human Organ Transplant Board of Hong Kong after her death.
+On the same morning, another two Hong Kongers, Lam Cheuk Wang and Tong Ching Man, as well as two other drug convicts (Nigerian citizen Chris Chinenye Obaka and Singaporean national Yeo Hee Seng), were also executed at the same gallows as Poon.
+Poon, Lam and Tong were reportedly the last three Hongkongers on Singapore's death row to be hanged.